CIWT staffer elected to Council on Occupational Education Hall of Fame

 |0

-This work, CIWT staffer elected to Council on Occupational Education Hall of Fame [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CIWT staffer elected to Council on Occupational Education Hall of Fame, by Vince Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.